British Psychological Society Accreditation

 Benefits of Society membership

-Upon completing a psychology undergraduate degree in Sheffield, you are eligible for the Graduate Basis for Chartered membership of the BPS (GBC).
+Upon completing your BSc degree at Sheffield, you are eligible for the Graduate Basis for Chartered membership of the BPS (GBC).
 This means you can apply for Graduate membership and offer potential employers and providers of postgraduate programmes a clear indication of the breadth and depth of your knowledge of psychology, and a valuable set of subject-specific and transferable skills.